Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 The hexagons that make up the galaxy map are called Systems.
 There are three types of Systems: Home Systems, Special Systems and Regular Systems.

+**Planetary Systems** are Systems that contain at least one planet.

 ### Control of a System
 A player **controls** a System if she has at least one ship in it and controls all of its planets.